David Hockney: Drawing from Life (1st edition hardcover exhibition catalogue)

 £29.95

-This book, which accompanies the first major exhibition devoted to David Hockney’s drawings in over 20 years, explores Hockney as a draughtsman from the 1950s to now, with a focus on himself, his family and friends.
+This book, which accompanied the first major exhibition devoted to David Hockney’s drawings in over 20 years, explores Hockney as a draughtsman with a focus on himself, his family and friends.
 From Ingres to the iPad – this book demonstrates the artist’s ingenuity in portrait drawing with reference to both tradition and technology.
-The Drawing from Life exhibition began at London's National Portrait Gallery on February 27 2020 and was closed in March due to Covid-19.
+The Drawing from Life was at London's National Portrait Gallery in the early 2020s.

 Alongside an in-depth essay from the curator, this book will feature an exclusive interview between author and curator, Sarah Howgate, and artist, David Hockney.
 In addition, an 'In Focus' essay by British Museum curator Isabel Seligman, will explore the relationship between Hockney, Ingres and Picasso drawings.